UoB-COMSM0166/2026-group-14/docs/README.md

 ### Limitations and honest reflection

 We did not fully deliver one item from early design notes: in-place tower upgrades (stat tiers on the same placement).
-We prioritised six distinct tower types, the gold economy, and sell/refund interactions instead.
-That kept strategy depth while avoiding extra upgrade UI and a larger late-stage regression surface.
+We focused on six distinct tower types, the gold economy, and sell/refund interactions.
+This scope kept strategy depth and controlled late-stage regression risk.
 Cloud accounts and leaderboards were out of scope from the beginning, so we kept local-only progress by design (see Sustainability, Ethics and Accessibility).

 Some work took longer than expected.
 Aligning hand-drawn maps with the logical grid and enemy paths needed repeated tuning, and small offset/waypoint issues often appeared only during full-level playtests.
 Late integration (economy, waves, menus, and combat in one loop) also concentrated bugs that were invisible in isolated subsystem tests.